Summer undergraduate tuition is $981 per credit hour. This is the 50% reduced rate.

 Students should apply for assistance for the full 2018-19 academic year by March 1, 2018 through the Office of Financial Aid.
 368-4530

 The Student Financial Services Office (368-2226; Yost Hall, Room 115) bills registered students via their Case email accounts.
 Visiting students should activate their email accounts in order to receive their bills.
 Students do not have to pay at the time of registration.
 Bills are emailed in mid-May, mid-June, and early July.
 Late fees for non-payment are imposed in mid-July.
 Please see the Student Financial Services Office website for exact billing and due dates.

-If you have registered for the May Term or any of the summer sessions and wish to cancel your enrollment, you must contact Dean Claudia Anderson in the Office of Undergraduate Studies, Sears Bldg., Rm.
-357. A refund of 100% will apply only to students who cancel enrollment on the first day of the classes.
-Refund amounts will be reduced beyond that date.
+Visiting students who have registered for the May Term or any of the summer sessions and wish to cancel their enrollment, must contact Dean Jeffrey Wolcowitz in the Office of Undergraduate Studies, Sears Bldg., Rm.
+447.

 CWRU students who wish to cancel their enrollment should contact their respective dean in the Office of Undergraduate Studies.
 Find your dean.